How to get more Gear slots in Hogwarts Legacy

 (Image credit: Warner Bros.
 Interactive)

-Merlin Trials can be unlocked by speaking to Nora Treadwell, who you'll discover immediately after finishing the quest with Natty called "The Girl from Uagadou".
-You'll hear Treadwell shouting out in distress, which triggers the quest called "Trials of Merlin".
-If you approach her at this point you'll end up fighting to protect her attack.
-When that's done she'll then introduce you to the Merlin Trials.
+Merlin Trials can be unlocked by speaking to Nora Treadwell, who you'll discover after finishing the quest with Natty called "The Girl from Uagadou".
+You'll hear Treadwell shouting out and just going near her triggers a quest called "Trials of Merlin".
+You'll end up fighting some enemies and afterwards she'll explain everything.

 With that done you'll be able to complete Merlin Trials as you find them in the world.
 On the map they're marked out with little leaf icons: